 4Take apart electrical appliances for studying.
 Deconstruct an old TV, toaster, or another device.
 Use it to study the electrical components inside.
 Then, try putting it back together again.
 You can also attempt to fix broken devices to get a better understanding of how the components work.XTake precautions to avoid electrical shock.Get permission before working on any devices you don’t own.

-5Take a course on electronics.
+5Take a school course on electronics.
 No matter what age you are, you can find a class that will help you get started with electronics.
 Look online for introductory classes to electronics or electrical engineering.
 You may even find some in your area.Once you get started, you can move on to more advanced classes or practice making your own electrical circuits.Some high schools and colleges offer courses on these subjects.Also look for free online courses on sites like Coursera or edX.

 6Practice soldering wires and electronics.
 As you progress, you will eventually need to connect wires or fasten them to electrical boards.
 With a soldering iron, you can glue components together by heating up tin soldering material.
 This helps you create better electrical circuits that last longer.XTrustworthy SourceScience BuddiesExpert-sourced database of science projects, explanations, and educational materialGo to sourceBreadboards are easy to use, but the connections fall out over time.Remember to take precautions when working with a hot iron and metal.
 Never leave the iron on or place it on a flammable surface.